Romy Gonzalez Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in the league.
+- The Tigers pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers have a 4.41 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers' 4.36 team ERA ranks 19th among all league pitching staffs.

-- The Tigers rank 23rd in baseball in home runs given up (63 total, 1.3 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs allowed (64 total, 1.3 per game).

-- Faedo (0-2) takes the mound for the Tigers in his fourth start of the season.
-He has a 4.60 ERA in 15 2/3 innings pitched, with 12 strikeouts.

-- In his most recent outing on Saturday against the Washington Nationals, the righty threw five innings, allowing three earned runs while surrendering five hits.
+- The left-hander's most recent time out came on Sunday against the Washington Nationals, when he threw two innings, surrendering six earned runs while giving up 10 hits.

-- The 27-year-old has a 4.60 ERA and 6.9 strikeouts per nine innings across three games this season, while giving up a batting average of .203 to opposing hitters.
+- In nine games this season, the 25-year-old has an ERA of 7.45, with 7.2 strikeouts per nine innings.
+Opponents are batting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.